mateothegreat/multilog/docs/readme.md

-# logging with golang
+# Logging with golang

 This package provides the ability to use multiple logging output methods.

-Included loggers:
+🚀 Included loggers:

 * Console ![alt text](<CleanShot 2024-07-04 at 19.28.48.png>)